PipiZong/RESP_code/README.md

 This repository contains the code for the paper [RESP: Reference-guided Sequential Prompting for Visual Glitch Detection in Video Games](https://arxiv.org/abs/2604.11082).

 RESP is a reference-guided multi-frame framework for gameplay glitch detection with vision-language models.
-The code in this folder focuses on the main experiments used in the paper.
+The code focuses on the main experiments used in the paper.

 ## Dataset